 Kimothy Joy: Metamorphosis

 “I believe everybody’s light is bright as a child.
 It’s really bright and pure.
 And then slowly you are influenced by who everyone wants you to be.
 Over time if not nurtured and protected your light dims.
-And then there is nothing left of you to shine.” – Kimothy Joy
+And then there is nothing left of you to shine.” – Kimothy Jo

 Kimothy Joy’s mom, Merri, had a huge personality.
 Her vibrance could not be contained.
 When she died of breast cancer in 2009, Kimothy was lost.
-Her mom’s dying words, “Go have fun, Kimmy,” seemed like an impossible task.
+Her mom’s dying words, “Go have fun, Kimmie,” seemed like an impossible task.
 Kimothy wasn’t ready to lose her best friend and anchor.
 She was only 25 years old.
 Up until then, things had been going along as planned.
 Shattered for the first time, Kimothy saw that those plans weren’t even made by her.
 “Losing my mom magnified my lack of self-awareness and identity.
 It sent me into a black hole of grief, self-destruction and eventually, on a quest to know my true self.”

 Kimothy began questioning everything she thought she knew.
 She felt like a Russian nesting doll.
 The real Kimothy had been covered up with layer upon layer of belief systems that had nothing to do with who she genuinely was.
 She had fit herself into a mold created by others.
 Kimothy Joy was a good girl.
 She had forfeited her soul for that title.

 She had been taking directions from the outside for so long that she had no idea how to rekindle the connection within.
 Kimothy set out on a journey of self-discovery.
 Digging deep meant coming to terms with feelings that were hard to look at.
 For starters she wasn’t happy in her marriage.
 She was attracted to someone else.
 She readied herself to tell her high school sweetheart that she wanted a divorce.
-She was terrified of the flack she would get from the people around her.
+She was terrified of the criticism she would receive from the people around her.
 They had only been married for a year and a half.
 He was the right guy but not the right guy for her.
 Looking back Kimothy says deep inside she always knew that the marriage wasn’t going to last.
 “It was a small voice, and I just ignored it.
 But that voice was so clear in my mind, ‘This isn’t it.’
 And I still got married.”

 After her divorce and a few more relationships, Kimothy decided to hit pause on dating for a year.
 She could see that never being alone was a distraction from listening to herself.
 She learned to savor solitude, read more, travel solo and hang out with friends who energized her.
 She began painting with watercolors.
 Creating for enjoyment was a revelation.
 Previously Kimothy thought doing something just for fun was a waste of time.
 She had always felt so much pressure to make money that she never allowed herself to play.
 Watercolor and pen quickly became powerful tools for healing and self-discovery.
 Painting became an outlet to express her emotions that didn’t feel safe to talk about in the past.